Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Related Work

 Although prior works~\cite{DBLP:conf/iclr/MaoGKTW19,DBLP:conf/iclr/GuptaLR0020,DBLP:journals/ai/ManhaeveDKDR21,DBLP:conf/ijcai/CaiDHLM021,DBLP:conf/aaai/TianLCX0J22,pryor2022neupsl} also propose neuro-symbolic methods to combine neural networks with symbolic reasoning, these methods suffer from limitations such as hand-crafted or specialized module designs that are not easily generalizable, or brittleness due to the difficulty of optimization.
 In contrast, we propose a more generalizable framework that integrates modern LLMs with symbolic logic without the need for training or designing complex problem-specific modules.

 \paragraph{Tool-augmented Language Models.}

 Language models have inherent limitations such as the inability to access up-to-date information, take actions, or perform precise mathematical reasoning.
 To address this, recent work has begun to augment language models with access to external tools and resources, such as the information retriever~\cite{DBLP:WebGPT,DBLP:REPLUG,DBLP:journals/corr/abs-2203-05115}, calculator~\cite{DBLP:GSM8K}, code interpreter~\cite{DBLP:Code4Struct}, planner~\cite{DBLP:journals/corr/abs-2304-11477}, and other pre-trained models~\cite{DBLP:hugginggpt}.
-For mathematical reasoning, several works have shown that the integration of a calculator~\cite{DBLP:GSM8K,DBLP:math_prompter} or a Python interpreter~\cite{DBLP:PAL,DBLP:POT} into LLMs can greatly enhance performance by offloading numerical calculations.
-However, this idea has not been extended to general logic reasoning problems, primarily due to the challenge of representing their reasoning procedure with mathematical expressions or Python programs.
-Our work provides a novel way to handle complex logical reasoning within the framework of augmented LLMs, by using symbolic language and offloading the reasoning to external symbolic solvers.
+Recent works~\cite{DBLP:PAL,DBLP:POT} have achieved improved performance on arithmetic reasoning tasks by generating Python programs that specify the reasoning procedure as chained commands in the order of execution.
+However, this idea has not been extended to logical reasoning problems, primarily due to the challenge of representing their highly ``non-linear'' reasoning procedure (\textit{e.g.}, hypothesizing, case-by-case analysis, and the process of elimination) with functional programming.
+Our work provides a novel way to solve this within the framework of augmented LLMs.
+Instead of parsing the problem-solving procedure as programs, we only describe the problem with symbolic language using LLMs and then offload the reasoning to external symbolic solvers.

+\paragraph{Auto-Formalization.} The concept of converting natural language into symbolic representations has been widely adopted in auto-formalization for mathematical reasoning~\cite{DBLP:conf/nips/WuJLRSJS22,drori2022neural,he2023solving,DBLP:conf/iclr/JiangWZL0LJLW23}.
+These works demonstrate the proficiency of LLMs in translating a considerable fraction of mathematical problems into formal specifications defined in tools like SymPy~\cite{DBLP:journals/peerj-cs/MeurerSPCKRKIMS17}, Isabelle/HOL~\cite{DBLP:books/sp/Paulson94}, and Lean~\cite{DBLP:conf/cade/MouraKADR15}.
+Mathematical reasoning can be considered a specialized subset of logical reasoning, primarily focused on numeric deductions.
+Due to this numeric specificity, mathematical problems are often more readily translatable to symbolic forms.
+In contrast, logical reasoning covers a wider array of problem types, often requiring a deeper understanding of world knowledge and commonsense for effective parsing into symbolic forms.
+Despite plenty of works studying mathematical reasoning, our work pioneers in extending the concept of auto-formalization to a broader range of logical reasoning tasks with modern LLMs.

 As shown in Figure~\ref{fig:detailed_framework}, the inputs of our model are a logical reasoning problem $P$ described in natural language, along with a goal $G$ in the form of a multiple-choice or free-form question. \model then follows a \textit{problem formulation-and-reasoning} paradigm to solve the problem.